figadore/json-schema-generator/README.md

 #JSON Schema Generator

-Generate/compile .yaml files into a single JSON schema file.
+Generate/compile .yaml files (not .yml at the moment) into a single JSON schema file.
 Resolves references to other schema docuements in the same directory

-Requires Node >= 6.0
+Requires Node >= 5.0

 ## Usage